 Publication of data and materials

-If an experimental or empirical paper is accepted for publication in the Journal of Economic Psychology, it is mandatory for authors to make their data, the codes of their statistical analyses (if not straightforward), and the materials of their study publicly available.
+If an experimental or empirical paper is accepted for publication in the Journal of Economic Psychology, it is currently expected that authors will make their data, the codes of their statistical analyses (if not straightforward), and the materials of their study publicly available.
+Exceptions are possible but should be justified in advance and explained in the cover letter upon submission.
 For the publication of data and codes, authors might either use Elsevier's own data repository "Mendeley data", or one of the many domain-specific data repositories that are being covered by Elsevier's program.
 More information on data publication can be found at https://www.elsevier.com/databaselinking.
 The experimental materials may be either published using the same source, or may be part of an appendix to the original article (to be provided as "Supplementary Material" together with the final files after acceptance).
 In cases where such an open access to the data and/or to the experimental materials may not be possible (e.g., due to third-party rights), this has to be stated and explained in the cover letter accompanying the initial submission.

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential competing interests include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors must disclose any interests in two places: 1.
 A summary declaration of interest statement in the title page file.
 If there are no interests to declare then please state this: 'Declarations of interest: none'.
 This summary statement will be ultimately published if the article is accepted.
 2. Detailed disclosures as part of a separate Declaration of Interest form, which forms part of the journal's official records.
 It is important for potential interests to be declared in both places and that the information matches.
 More information.